bistroo/vue-ssr/README.md

 export default vueSSR(App, { routes })
 ```

-The `main.ts` file should export the imported vueSSR function.

-Pinia is supported by using the `app` and `state` property inside the callback.
+Pinia/Vuex is supported by using the `app` and `state` property inside the callback.

 ```typescript
 export default vueSSR(App, { routes }, ({ app, state }) => {